myrmex-org/docker-lambda-packager/README.md

 ## Usage

-You can use a docker volume to mount the code of the Lambda it in a container.
+You can use a docker volume to mount the code of the Lambda in a container.
 The directory where `npm install` or `pip install` is executed inside the container is `/data`.
 By default, the installation will be performed for node 6.10.